Quasi-Bayes properties of a recursive procedure for mixtures: Introduction

-Our key to address this question is, again, to regard Newton's rule (\ref{eq:newton}) as a probabilistic learning rule.
-We can then formally prove that $G_n(\cdot)=E(G(\cdot) \mid x_1, \ldots, x_n)$, thus, it is, indeed, the point estimate of $G$ under quadratic loss; moreover, although the prior distribution of $G$ is only implicitly defined, we can approximate the posterior distribution of $G$, that results from such implicit prior.
-More specifically, we provide convergence rates and an asymptotic Gaussian approximation of the finite dimensional conditional distribution $P([G(A_1), \ldots, G(A_k)] \in \cdot \mid x_1, \ldots, x_n)$, for any fixed measurable sets $A_1, \ldots, A_k$, $k \geq 1$.
-Thus, not only one has a quasi-Bayes point estimate, but may provide asymptotic credible regions.
+This clean statistical formulation of Newton's algorithm allows to provide a probabilistic description of uncertainty, through the posterior distribution.
+A different proposal, based on the variability of the mixing density estimates obtained over random permutations of the original data, has been recently suggested by \cite{dixitMartin2019}.
+We aim at a proper posterior distribution.
+Indeed, although the prior law of $G$ is only implicitly defined, we can approximate the corresponding posterior distribution of $G$, leveraging on properties of c.i.d. processes.
+More precisely, we obtain an asymptotic Gaussian approximation of the posterior distribution $P([G(A_1), \ldots, G(A_k)] \in \cdot \mid x_1, \ldots, x_n)$ for any measurable sets $A_1, \ldots, A_k$, $k \geq 1$.
+Thus, additionally to a quasi-Bayes point estimate, one may provide asymptotic credible regions.

-These results illuminate on the probabilistic model implied by Newton et al.'s recursive rule.
-Interestingly, this understanding also gives new insights on the role of the weights $\alpha_n$ and of other main parameters of the model.
-As we illustrate in Section 5, it provides practical advise about tuning the algorithm for obtaining desirable properties; notably, for attenuating the effect of the lack of exchangeability on the estimates, a problem usually addressed, with higher computational cost, by taking averages over permutations of the sample.

-Section \ref{sec:DPNewton} recalls the basic structure of DP mixture models, and introduces our viewpoint on Newton et al.'s recursive algorithm as a probabilistic learning rule.
-We prove its quasi-Bayes properties in Section \ref{sec:quasi-Bayes}.
-Section \ref{sec:asymptoticLaw} provides rates and asymptotic results, together with asymptotic credible intervals.
-A simulation study for location mixtures of Gaussian distributions, in Section \ref{sec:credibleIntervals}, illustrates how the undesirable sensitivity of the estimates to the ordering of the observation can be attenuated, by tuning the weights and the main parameters of the model.
-All the proofs are collected in Section \ref{sec:proofs}.
-Directions for developments are finally discussed.
+These results develop Newton's algorithm into a quasi-Bayes statistical method for sequential learning in mixture models, and shed light on the role of the different components of the model.
+In particular, we show that the weights $\alpha_n$ in the recursions have a dual role as learning parameters in the predictive rule and as parameters that regulate the speed of convergence to approximate exchangeability.
+Consequently, they not only affect the sensitivity of the estimates to permutations of the data, but also the width of the asymptotic credible intervals.
+Through synthetic examples, we discuss this trade off in the choice of the weights and suggest practical hints for tuning them.
+Interestingly, as we discuss in Section \ref{sec:inferenceG}, considering the balance between the learning rate and the predictive convergence rate provides novel insights on frequentist coverage, that apply, more generally, to the exchangeable setting.